Click here for the home page

 Click on the above thumbnail for a chart showing the temperature swings across history (opens in a separate window).

-15. Judging by the example of the Middle Ages, would a slight rise in overall temperatures really be a bad thing, so long as the glaciers didn't melt?
+16. Judging by the example of the Middle Ages, would a slight rise in overall temperatures really be a bad thing, so long as the glaciers didn't melt?
 It would make Canada and Russia more pleasant places to live, for a start.
-Growing seasons would last longer, allowing farmers to try new crops, and a warmer climate might even end the drying out of North Africa.
-Grapevines were grown in England during the Medieval Warming Period, for example, where it is too cold to grow them today.
+Like it or not, more people have always lived in the tropics than near the poles, because you can grow more crops in hot weather than cold weather.
 Also, in the pre-industrial world, when most people were farmers, longer growing seasons meant bigger harvests, and thus prosperity.
 That is how Europeans could afford to build so many cathedrals during the Medieval Warming Period.
 And remember that the worst outbreaks of bubonic plague happened when world climates were cooler, in the sixth and fourteenth centuries A.D.
+A warmer climate might even end the drying out of North Africa, because it would increase the amount of rainfall.
 Finally, the idea that temperatures were never more ideal than they were in the 1960s suggests to me that some ex-hippies are unwilling to accept the end of their glory years.

-19. The infamous Kyoto Accords were designed specifically to cut down the economies of powerful capitalist countries, especially the United States, but they exempt two of the world's biggest polluters, China and India.
+20. The infamous Kyoto Accords were designed specifically to cut down the economies of powerful capitalist countries, especially the United States, but they exempt two of the world's biggest polluters, China and India.
 All of the world's ten filthiest cities, in fact, are in China and India.
+In Beijing, for example, smog levels are high enough to blot out the sun, and the smog will make you think a volcano erupted nearby.
 When the Kyoto Accords came up for a vote in Congress in 1999, the Senate unanimously voted no. If they had voted yes, the result would have cost us $300 billion annually, destroyed more than 2 million jobs, and reduced America's gross domestic product by three percent.
 Even the White House, which then had a Democrat as president, refused to consider the Accords.
 Al Gore was there, too; did he agree with the Senate vote at the time?
-Those nations that did approve them have seen their economies stagnate.
+The nations that approved them saw their economies stagnate.

-22. Except for the Unabomber, I don't see too many environmentalists willing to set an example by cutting back on their consumption.
+23. Except for the Unabomber, I don't see too many environmentalists willing to set an example by cutting back on their consumption.
 Arianna Huffington, for example, makes waves by driving to and from "Save the Earth" rallies in an SUV.
 Nor is there a call for us to imitate the Amish, who already have a lifestyle that minimizes their impact on the environment.
+Every year during his presidency, Barack Obama used multiple planes to fly his family and staff to Hawaii for Christmas vacation, instead of taking a shorter, less-polluting trip to a vacation spot on the mainland, like all his predecessors did.
+Secretary of State John Kerry warned that air conditioners and refrigerators are as big a threat to life as terrorism, but he did not follow up on his statement by removing air conditioners from the offices of the State Department.
 And if the United States is so bad for the planet, why don't we see an exodus of concerned people from there to environmentally-friendly countries like Somalia and Myanmar, where plumbing and electricity are non-existent in many areas?
 Where the environmentalists are consistent is in the way they have controlled their own population growth (see The Liberal Birth Dearth).
 Maybe their "carbon footprint" is as big as ever, but they're not leaving many descendants who are likely to do the same.

-25. While Gore warns us that global warming will cause sea levels to rise 240 inches, and his movie shows animations of places like Florida and Shanghai getting flooded, the Intergovernmental Panel on Climate Change predicts a maximum rise of 23 inches.
+26. While Gore warns us that global warming will cause sea levels to rise 240 inches, and his movie shows animations of places like Florida and Shanghai getting flooded, the Intergovernmental Panel on Climate Change predicts a maximum rise of 23 inches.
 Meanwhile, Geologist Don Easterbrook says there have been temperature shifts up to "20 times greater than the warming in the past century."
+And Nils-Axel Mörner, a Swedish specialist in sea-level changes, thinks the oceans are not rising at all; he pointed out that sea levels dropped 20 cm (almost 8 inches) in the 1970s, and that during the last 2,000 years, the highest they rose above present-day levels was 1.2 meters (about 4 feet).
 Who's right?

 What would Einstein do?